danielsinderson/danielsinderson/README.md

 ### Hi, I'm Daniel Sinderson.
+I'm an aspiring data analyst and applied mathematician who likes to make things with code and wires.
+I'm interested in qualitative and quantitative research methods, and in the mathematical and statistical modeling of complex systems.

-I got into programming for the poetry bots and the digital synthesizers.
-I stayed because of how powerful a tool it is for making, exploring, and testing things.
-I have just over 7 years of experience writing Python and C for personal projects including NLP, small games, data analysis, websites, the aforementioned bots and synths, and myriad one-off helper scripts.
+I have a B.A. in Anthropology, an A.A.S. in Electronics Engineering, and a B.S. in Mathematics, and I'm currently working through a course of advanced study that can be found [here](https://github.com/danielsinderson/DIY-Grad-School).
+I've recently been enjoying working with R and Julia for data analysis and mathematical modeling, and I have over 7 years of experience writing Python and C for personal projects including natural language processing and generation, small games, websites (via Reflex), digital synthesizers, and myriad one-off helper scripts.

-I'm also a math nerd with special love for differential equations and category theory, and an anthropology nerd with special love for ethnographic methods and institutional theory.
-I have a B.A. in Anthropology, an A.A.S. in Electronics Engineering, and a B.S. in Mathematics.
-For more information you can go to my website [here](https://workingtheory.reflex.run/).
+For more information on who I am and what projects I'm working on, you can go to my website [here](https://workingtheory.reflex.run/).